-Thanks to its vantage point across Charleston Harbor, the Edmondston-Alston House is one of the most popular historic homes open to the public in the city.
-Named for its builder and the rice planter who purchased it from him just a decade later, the mansion is a prime example of the Greek Revival architecture style popular in the early 19th century, including Corinthian columns and a rooftop piazza.
-The home was at the center of key Civil War events—Confederate General P.T.
-Beauregard observed the April 1861 siege on Fort Sumter from the rooftop, and General Robert E. Lee took refuge there on the night of the Charleston fire of December 1861.
-The house is still owned by the Alston family, and the interior looks much as it did 150 years ago.
+Thanks to its views across Charleston Harbor, the Edmondston-Alston House is one of the city’s most popular historic homes open to the public.
+Its hyphenated name joins that of its builder and of the rice planter who purchased it from him just a decade later.
+The mansion, with its Corinthian columns and rooftop piazza, is a prime example of the Greek Revival architecture popular in the early 19th century.
+The house was at the center of several key Civil War events: as a lookout spot for Confederate general P.G.T.
+Beauregard during the siege on Fort Sumter in April 1861, and as a refuge for General Robert E. Lee on the night of the Great Charleston Fire of 1861.
+The mansion is owned by the Alston family, and its interior is preserved to look much as it did 150 years ago.